DataDog/hiring-engineers/answers.md

 ![Here is a screenshot of the Timeboard my code created and found all three visualizations.](https://raw.githubusercontent.com/oboechick/hiring-engineers/solutions-engineer/visualizing_data_pics/3_Timeboard_from_code.png)

 I did not find a way to successfully change the time interval to 5 minutes.
-See above to see what I did.
+See below to see what I did.

 ### Bonus: